foko/api-docs/api/README.md

 ```

 ## Fetch Your Company's Daily Metrics
 This public api returns daily user metrics for your company.
+Note that this apil could be slow depending on the amount of data generated.
 (To be deployed)
 ### Url Endpoint
 ```